-Beginning on or shortly before the record date for the distribution and continuing up to and through the distribution date, it is expected that there will be two markets in trading of Fang ADSs: a "regular-way" market and an "ex-distribution" market.
+No "when-issued market" will be established for trading of Fang American depositary shares until our registration statement, to which this prospectus forms a part, becomes effective.
+On or after the record date for the distribution and continuing up to the effectiveness of our registration statement, trading of Fang American depositary shares will only be in regular-way.
+Beginning on or shortly after the effectiveness of our registration statement and continuing up to and through the distribution date, it is expected that there will be two markets in trading of Fang ADSs: a "regular-way" market and an "ex-distribution" market.
 Fang ADSs that trade in the "regular-way" market will trade with an entitlement to our ADSs representing our Class A ordinary shares distributed pursuant to the distribution.
 Fang ADSs that trade in the "ex-distribution" market will trade without an entitlement to our ADSs representing our Class A ordinary shares distributed pursuant to the distribution.
 If you hold Fang ADSs on the record date and then decide to sell any Fang ADSs before the distribution date, you should make sure your stockbroker, bank or other nominee understands whether you want to sell your Fang ADSs with or without your entitlement to our ADSs representing our Class A ordinary shares pursuant to the distribution.
-Therefore, if you sell Fang ADSs in the "regular-way" market up to and including through the distribution date, you will be selling your right to receive our ADSs representing our Class A ordinary shares in the distribution.
-If you own Fang ADSs at the close of business on the record date and sell those shares on the "ex-distribution" market up to and including through the distribution date, you will receive our ADSs representing our Class A ordinary shares that you are entitled to receive pursuant to your ownership as of the record date of Fang ADSs.
+Therefore, if you sell Fang ADSs after the record date but prior to the effectiveness of our registration statement or in the "regular-way" market after the effectiveness of our registration statement and up to and including through the distribution date, you will be selling your right to receive our ADSs representing our Class A ordinary shares in the distribution.
+If you own Fang ADSs at the close of business on the record date and sell those shares on the "exdistribution" market after the effectiveness of our registration statement and up to and including through the distribution date, you will receive our ADSs representing our Class A ordinary shares that you are entitled to receive pursuant to your ownership as of the record date of Fang ADSs.